Skip to main content

 Today, Sofitel Sydney Wentworth stands as an award-winning venue for conferencing and events, boasting over 15 event spaces designed to cater to any event size and style.
 Continually setting new standards, the $60 million enhancement promises to redefine luxury and excellence in event hosting.

-A large group of formally dressed people gathered in a grand hall, some seated and others standing.
+Group of formally dressed people gathered in a grand hall, some seated and others standing at the Sofitel Sydney Wentworth

-Banquet hall with numerous tables set with white tablecloths, chairs, and decorative lighting fixtures.
+Banquet hall with numerous tables set with chairs, under decorative lighting fixtures at Sofitel Sydney Wentworth

-A woman in white sits on a silver sports car in a showroom with two other cars.
+Woman in a white sits on a silver sports car in a showroom with two other cars at Sofitel Sydney Wentworth

 Qantas Airways